 Adult Film Actor or Actress

 Sure, you can make a lot of money in this job.
-In fact, the average salary is over $60,000.** But the porn industry has a dark underbelly.
+In fact, the average salary is over $51,000 according to PayScale.
+But the porn industry has a dark underbelly.
 Aside from a higher risk of contracting sexually transmitted diseases or getting injured from certain acts, some porn performers experience emotional problems from being around dysfunctional or abusive people.
 In some parts of the industry, drug abuse is a daily occurrence.
 And it can be very difficult to hide your career from your family, form new relationships with those outside of the industry, or transition into a normal life and career once you get out.
 That's why many people list this occupation as one of the dumbest jobs in America.

 Hazardous Materials Removal Worker

 From lead paint to asbestos to radioactive waste, dangerous materials are all over America.
 Many of them are remnants from the past, discovered during building renovations or new construction.
 But some of them are used or created during modern industrial processes.
 And others are biological in nature.
 Unfortunately, hazmat suits and equipment are not always foolproof.
 So this job can pose some serious health risks, especially if your employer doesn't follow the most up-to-date safety regulations.
 The average salary is $47,050.

 Also known as crop dusters, these pilots fly low to the ground over farmland.
 And that puts them in jeopardy of accidently hitting power lines or other obstacles.
 Plus, most of them disperse chemicals that are known to be toxic to human health, especially when inhaled.
 Since their cockpits are usually uncovered, they are often exposed to unsafe levels of pesticides and herbicides.
 On average, they earn yearly pay of $72,140.